-- Funding priority will be given to individuals in: (1) non-biological sciences such as chemistry, computer science, engineering, math, physics and other quantitative sciences who wish to pursue multi-disciplinary approaches to problems relevant to the strategic plan and (2) physicians who wish to pursue research in these areas. - Innovation, impact/priority score, timeliness of the project, mentor and research resources, and the program priorities will be major considerations in funding applications that are taken out of priority order.
+- Funding priority will be given to the following individuals: (1) those with degrees in the non-biological sciences such as chemistry, computer science, engineering, math, physics and other quantitative sciences who wish to pursue multidisciplinary approaches to problems relevant to the strategic plan and (2) those with degrees in the medical, clinical or genomic sciences who wish to be crosstrained in genomic medicine. - Innovation, impact/priority score, timeliness of the project, mentor and research resources, and the program priorities will be major considerations in funding applications that are taken out of priority order. - No escalation will be granted for inflationary increases.